sb0123/pipenv-cookiecutter/README.md

 ## Using Cookiecutter
 Use **cookiecutter to create project** from this template.

-*Ensure you have creatd your GitHub repo **before** you run the following command.
+*Ensure you have created your GitHub repo **before** you run the following command.
 You will be asked for the `repo_name` of the GitHub project.
 Make sure you enter the name verbatim.*

 Running the following command will ask you a series of questions.
 Please leave the github username on the default (anmut-consulting) to avoid running into problems with adding the remote.
 The `project_name` can be fully punctuated, i.e. "My Project", but please ensure you use an [import friendly](https://www.python.org/dev/peps/pep-0008/#id40) name for your `repo_name`.